Computerdores/computerdores.github.io/content/blog/2025-08-30-site-revamp.md

 What fascinated me about this was that this was a relic of the old internet which I had believed to have died when social media came around.
 Yet here it was, alive and well, just hidden from view waiting for one to find a website from which to start *surfing*.

-- had a nice evening
-- kind of forgot about it for a while
+After proceeding to spend the entire evening reading around various blogs, I kind of forgot about it for a while due to a lack of spare time.
-- thought of it again
-  - had a blast *again*
-- decided to redo my site in the spirit of it
-  - old was also ugly
+Then, a couple of days before starting to write this, I remembered that afternoon and fell down the rabbit hole *again*.
+Several hours later, having already been unhappy with uninspired, bland state my website was in at this point, I decided I would completely revamp it.

+- designed to last
+  - resonated with me (shoutout SKG)
+  - already had experienced the pain of updating jekyll template
+- dark theme club
+  - duh
+- 250KB club
+  - wth not?
 - https://systemfontstack.com/
+  - I never liked linked to google etc. anyways